workshopper/learnyounode/exercises/make_it_modular/problem.md

 In the case of an error bubbling up to your original program file, simply check for it and print an informative message to the console.

-These four things is the contract that your module must follow.
+These four things are the contract that your module must follow.

 1. Export a single function that takes exactly the arguments described.
 2. Call the callback exactly once with an error or some data as described.